CurtisFenner/smol-builder/docs/smol.md

 may never terminate, the condition may hold *vacuously*.
 In such a case, the compiler will accept the buggy program.

-Below is an example of such a program, which does `assert false` at the beginning of `main()`.
+Below is an example of such a program, which does `assert false;` at the beginning of `main()`.

 	class Test {